MrAuro/twitch-chat-widget/README.md

 # twitch-chat-widget

+A fork with support for 7TV emotes

+---

 The Twitch chat widget I use on my personal streams on [Twitch](https://twitch.tv/Aiden).

 Currently the Twitch ID and username is hardcoded with env variables because I am too lazy to add API support :).